 Building certificates are issued under Section 6.24 of the Environmental Planning and Assessment Act 1979.

-For properties that are not connected to Council’s sewer infrastructure, a drainage diagram will be issued indicating whether or not it is serviced by an on-site sewage management system.
+For properties not connected to Council's sewer infrastructure, a drainage diagram will be issued indicating whether or not an on-site sewage management system services it.

 To apply, complete a Drainage Diagram Application Form via the MyParkes portal.